-We are thrilled to welcome Juliana as Novelist in Residence at Dilston Physic Garden in 2020.
-She will use her time at the physic garden to research and write her second novel – we are very excited about it’s subject!
+Juliana is using her time at the physic garden to research and write her second novel – we are very excited about it’s subject!
 Juliana will also lead creative writing workshops for the general public and writing for well-being workshops with charitable organisations working with vulnerable women.

 We are delighted to welcome Laura Napran for this new residency.
-Laura has been leading Writing for Wellbeing workshops at Dilston since 2015, as well as at many venues throughout England and Scotland.
+Laura has been leading her popular Writing for Wellbeing workshops at Dilston since 2015, as well as at many venues throughout England and Scotland.

 Her experiences as teacher, writer, and storyteller range from history storytelling in Robin Hood’s Bay, to writing poetry, blogs, stories and entries in art and history encyclopedias, to teaching writing, laughter yoga, and global heritage.
 She is also the Writing for Wellbeing 1-to-1 teacher at the Westoe Practice in South Shields.